 4. ASSESSMENT OF TRIP VALIDITY

+The trip validity shall be checked against the following criteria selected by Contracting Parties in order to reflect typical driving in their region, in order to avoid too aggressive or too mild driving during an RDE test.

 4.1.1.
 Assessment of (v×apos)k-95 per speed bin (with v in [km/h])

-For each speed bin (low, medium and high speed driving), the point (vk, (v×apos)k-95) shall be below the applicable limit curve.
+For each speed bin, the point (vk, (v×apos)k-95) shall be below the applicable limit curve as defined by the Contracting Party.

 Example of applications by contracting parties